xtreme-sameer-vohra/kubernetes-the-hard-way/docs/02-compute-resources.md

 # Pausing the Environment

 You do not need to complete the entire lab in one session.
-You may suspend and resume the environment as follows, if you need to power off your computer.
+You may shut down and resume the environment as follows, if you need to power off your computer.

-To pause
+To shut down.
+This will gracefully shut down all the VMs in the reverse order to which they were started:

 ```
 vagrant halt
 ```

-To resume
+To power on again:

 ```
 vagrant up